-"Let's help our children become the poets of their inner lives." -Stanley Greenspan
+"Let's help our children become the poets of their inner lives." - Stanley Greenspan, MD

 What is DIR®?

-DIR is the Developmental, Individual-differences, & Relationship-based model (pronounced saying each letter as an initialism: D.I.R.).
+DIR® is the Developmental, Individual-differences, and Relationship-based model (pronounced saying each letter as an initialism: D.I.R.).
 DIR provides a foundational framework for understanding human development and how each person individually perceives and interacts with the world differently.
 It outlines the critical role social-emotional development has on overall human development starting at birth and continuing throughout the lifespan.
 The model highlights the power of relationships and emotional connections to fuel development.
-Through a deep understanding of the "D" and the "I" (a person's individual differences) we can use the "R" to promote healthy development and to help every child and person reach their fullest potential.
+Through a deep understanding of the "D" and the "I" (a person's individual differences) we can use the "R" to promote healthy development and to help everyone reach their fullest potential.

 DIRFloortime® (Floortime) is the application of the DIR® model into practice.

-While the DIR model helps us understand and promote the positive development of all children, DIR and DIRFloortime are most commonly utilized with children with educational, social-emotional, mental health, and/or developmental challenges.
-DIRFloortime has become most widely known as an approach to support children with with Autism Spectrum Disorders (ASD).
-You can read more about DIR and ASD in many books including "Engaging Autism" and "The Child with Special Needs" by Drs Greenspan and Wieder.
+While the DIR® model helps us understand and promote the positive development of all children, DIR and DIRFloortime are most commonly utilized with children with educational, social-emotional, mental health, and/or developmental challenges.
+DIRFloortime has become most widely known as an approach to support children with Autism Spectrum Disorders (ASD).
+You can read more about DIR and ASD in many books including "Engaging Autism" and "The Child with Special Needs" by Drs.
+Greenspan and Wieder.

 The objectives of the DIR® Model are to build healthy foundations for social, emotional, and intellectual capacities rather than focusing exclusively on skills and isolated behaviors.

 The “D” describes development from the perspective of the individual, where they are and where they are headed.
-Understanding the unique developmental process means allowing space for each person to be respected and guided in his or her own personal developmental journey.
+Understanding the unique developmental process means allowing space for each person to be respected and guided in their own personal developmental journey.

 The "I" describes the unique ways each person takes in, regulates, responds to, and comprehends the world around them.

 The “R” describes how relationships fuel our development.
-Humans are social beings and relationships are a key to our human development.
+Humans are social beings and relationships are a key to our development.
 DIR harnesses the key affective (emotional) aspect of these relationships to promote development.